2023 Most Popular General Agriculture Bachelor's Degree Schools in Missouri

 The colleges and universities below are the most popular for agriculture majors pursuing a bachelor's degree.

 Our analysis found Northwest Missouri State University to be the most popular school for general agriculture students who want to pursue a bachelor’s degree in Missouri.
-Located in the remote town of Maryville, Northwest is a public school with a medium-sized student population.
+Located in the town of Maryville, Northwest is a public college with a moderately-sized student population.

 About 57% of the students majoring in agriculture at the school are women while 43% are male.